Workday/canvas-kit/modules/button/react/README.md

 > across all our products.
 We want to discourage their use until everyone can uptake them
 > simultaneously for consistencies sake.
 >
-> The new buttons include new `ButtonType`, icon support, and the `ButtonSize` equate to different
+> The new buttons include new `ButtonVariant`, icon support, and the `ButtonSize` equate to
-> button and font sizes.
+> different button and font sizes.
 >
 > **If you would like to use the new buttons, please consult the design systems team and get
 > approval first**